 Seed pods need a constant supply of water and nutrients, as well as space.
 You’ll need to give them enough space for the roots to grow downwards and the seedlings to grow upwards.

-In the container lid, you will have to make holes to hold the seed pods.
+In the container lid, make holes to hold the seed pods.
 Just enough to slide the seed pods into the box lid.
 Make sure the holes are a tight fit with your DIY pods to prevent water evaporation.

 Step 3 – Install the Water Pump

-A small pump that is also available for fish tanks will help introduce and circulate oxygen in the water tank.
+A small pump that is also available for fish tanks will help introduce and circulate oxygen in the water tank with nutrient water.

 To install the water pump with the DIY water tank, make a small hole on the lid that will fit the pump.
 Be sure the pump when inserted, can circulate the water.

 LED lights play a vital role in the hydroponic system and there should be a constant supply of light for 16 hours.

 All three lights, red, white, and blue are essential in growing plants.
 Place the lights close to the seed pods until the seeds germinate, but make sure the plant leaves never touch the lights.

 And once the seeds germinate, you will have to adjust the height to accommodate the growing plants.

 Read more about what to do if the AeroGarden Lights Are Not Working.